hASVAN/KEYVILBOARD/README.md

 # CURRENT PROBLEMS
 Last 2-3 Bytes are dead prob something todo with array amounts but don't want to bother with that atm.
 Backspaces are single presses.
-Very 0.5 second lag when it reaces 140 chars because of sms rather have 0 lagg.
+Very 0.5 second lag when it reaches 140 chars because of SMS rather have 0 lagg.

 # CREATING IT
 HARDWARE:
 Very little skill is required I'm new to this so you can do it no problem.
 Lets start with the parts you will have to order.
-We have 3 main componets
+We have 4 main componets
 - SIM800L https://goo.gl/T1TNGr
 - USB HOST Mini V2 FLASHED WITH USB KEYBOARD PRESET! https://goo.gl/bke8cG
 - Teensy 3.2 https://goo.gl/C9XWSd